ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D35 - Feb 9, 2018

 Finally back on track.
 Did a lot of Java revision today, going to finish the course tomorrow and will try to build something fancy.

+### R1D36 - Feb 10, 2018

+Finished the sololearn Java course.
+Covered a lot of intermediate-ish topics today, got quite some new information.
+Back to JS tomorrow.